 I hate it and yet it’s a game I go along with because it’s just how things are.
 And some rules you gotta follow if you want to play.
 I just wish it were all more meaningful.
 Honest.
 And less vapid.
 For everyone.
 And by the way, before anyone jumps down my throat, I KNOW there is a ton of good that has come from social media.
 And I make my interactions as sincere as possible because hearing from readers really does mean the world to me.
 I’m trying so hard to do social media the RIGHT way.
 With thoughtfulness behind it.
 By showing the imperfect sides even more than the “Instagram worthy” sides.
 But I just want to grow Violet Fog itself and not social media.
 Ya feel me?
 But it seems like I can’t do one without the other.
 I just can’t.
 Social media metrics matter in the writing industry.

 Ever since my car accident and losing my Grandpa earlier this year- I’ve just wanted social media to take a backseat.
 And yet my numbers start to suffer when I do.
 When I pull away.
 It’s a battle I can’t win.
 And to reiterate- I f*cking hate these vanity metrics because it has nothing to do with the quality of my written work.

 I wonder, if I deleted all of my social media– would the readers still remain?
 Surely, my brand deals would not.
 This day and age, brands don’t just want an article.
 They want a social media push.
 Sometimes these brands don’t even CARE what you write, how authentic your messaging is.
 If you can highlight a unique angle or not.
-They just want the images and the shoutouts.
+What they WANT is the images and the shoutouts.
 It’s much more narcissistic than meaningful.
 I choose not to work with these brands.

 ^^^And by the way it’s usually those brands that pay the most.
 Go figure.

 I think of writing a book all the time.
 And not doing the blog thing.
 But I’m like… where would I promote my book?
 Oh, the blog!
 And where do I promote the blog?
 Oh social media! lol.
 It’s a dilemma.
 At the end of the day, I just want to write and connect with people.
-Perhaps I could just figure out how to do both.

 Writing about writing… I just think, who am I going to talk to about writing if not you guys?
 The very people who READ my writing.
 You know such an intimate part of me.
 Perhaps even things that people in my own life wouldn’t know unless they read Violet Fog.

 I’ll be honest: it’s much easier for me to be vulnerable with VF readers than it is in my “real life.”
 I know that’s weird to say but it is what it is.
 I’m not a social media guru- I’m a writer.
-And a true introvert at that– I think many writers are) so I don’t “open up” face to face as well as I do with paper and pen.
+And a true introvert at that– I think many writers are.
+I don’t “open up” face to face as well as I do with pen and paper.
 I crave connection but in my own, protected way.
 On screen, I’m pretty brave.
 Off screen, not as much. 😛 Anyway, knowing this… publishing such deep pieces often worry me.
 How much will it impact me OFF screen?

-Y’all, I write about very personal things.
+I write about very personal things.
 Like heartbreak.
 Depression.
 Feeling out of shape.
 Insecurities.
 Sleep problems.
 Eczema.
 And that’s just scratching the surface!
-I like to write about things that I know so many people deal with but maybe don’t always talk about openly and without stigma attached to it.
-Writing these things are very freeing for me.
+I like to write about things that I know so many people deal with but maybe don’t always talk about openly and without the stigma attached to it.
+Writing these things is very freeing for me.
 And hopefully helpful to some of you.

 But ohhhh the anxiety that comes with knowing certain people are reading.
 Family members, coworkers, friends, past or present lovers… etc. What if they read something I wrote that I would have wanted to tell them about first in person?
 What if they read something and then think differently about me after… in a bad way?
 What if they use certain information against me?
 This runs through my mind ALL the time.
 And it no doubt hinders the depth of what I choose to publish.
 And when I water my work down… I feel cheated.
 And I feel like I’m cheating the readers. too So it’s always a battle to conquer these thoughts and JUST PUBLISH THE DAMN THING.
 Just publish it and do yo thaaaang girl. <—-Is basically what I always tell myself. 😛